Left and Center: Andrea circa, 1990

 Date Of Birth: April 24, 1976

 Height and Weight: 5’3″ and 110 pounds

-Distinguishing Characteristics: Caucasian Female, Blonde hair, Green eyes, Andrea’s ears are pierced, she might use the nickname “Andi”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Green eyes, Andrea’s hair was shoulder length at the time of her 1990 disappearance and was dark in color, her ears are pierced, she might use the nickname “Andi”

-Clothing/Jewelry Description: A white t-shirt, black faded jeans, and white sneakers
+Clothing/Jewelry Description: A black sweater, a white t-shirt, a pair of black faded jeans, and white sneakers

 NCMEC Number: 735437

 Andrea was last seen in Fort Walton Beach, Florida on February 1st 1990.
 She was at her residence in the Royale Apartments located at the corner of Colonial Drive and Mayflower Avenue at approximately 7:00 pm.
 Her mother, Roseanne Sterling, and her older sister, Ashyea, had a meeting to attend that evening from 7:45 pm to 9:15 pm.
 She promised that she would do her homework while they were gone as well as vacuuming the house.